Showing posts with label flora. Show all posts

 Arundinoideae (11-13/35-38) is a subfamily with a single representative in the Americas, P. australis (Nees) Döll, which curiously occurs in all countries of the Hemisphere, except for the Caribbean islands, Brazil and Paraguay, this being genus probably the most distributed of all the New World genera absent in the country.
 None of the major platforms (POWO, VPA, WCSPF, Reflora) marks this genus in Brazil.
 Beauty images of this species in French Guiana can be seen at La Chaussete Rouge (SEE).

 Phragmites australis is a cosmopolitan species that has strong effects on the ecosystems it inhabits; it therefore can offer valuable insights into plant responses to global change, with three welll defined lineages, possibly more (Eller et al., Frontiers, 2017); It is a robust and highly productive grass in the Poaceae family that occurs in a wide range of freshwater and brackish wetlands.
-GBIF shows 7 records of this species in Brazil (SEE), in SE & S Rio de Janeiro to E São Paulo states, also a isolated record in western region of latter states, which are marked on the more general map of the species, which strongly agrees with the maps present in POWO, if we consider all 7 records as insufficient to attest to their native status in the country.
+GBIF shows 7 records of this species in Brazil (SEE), in SE & S Rio de Janeiro to E São Paulo states (circled in map below), also a isolated record in western region of latter states, which are marked on the more general map of the species, which strongly agrees with the maps present in POWO, if we consider all 7 records as insufficient to attest to their native status in the country.

-In Chloridioideae, South America has 39 genera; Argentina and Brazil lead in generic diversity, with 28 (Blepharidachne, Scleropogon, Tragus and Willkommia are highly disjuncts, Neobouteloua endemic) and 21 (Triraphis highly disjunct; three endemics), respectively.
+In Chloridioideae, South America has 39 genera.
+Argentina and Brazil lead in generic diversity, with 28 (Blepharidachne, Scleropogon, Tragus and Willkommia are highly disjuncts, Neobouteloua endemic) and 21 (Triraphis highly disjunct; three endemics), respectively.

 Pooideae has 55 genera in South America, only 25 in Brazil.
 The highest diversity are from Argentina, with 39 genera, Chile 37, Peru 35, Bolivia 32, Colombia and Ecuador 31.
 For species, South America has 847 spp., only 99 in Brazil, 25 endemics.